What is Social Studies about?

 Using language, symbols, and text

-- engage with oral and written language, along with visual and audio media
+- engage with oral and written language, and visual and audio media

 - access and communicate information in a variety of formats

-- develop multiple literacies, for example, digital, popular culture, media
+- develop multiple literacies — such as digital, popular culture, and media

-- use clear, logical writing with supporting evidence from multiple sources, and robust, ethical research skills
+- use clear, logical writing with supporting evidence, multiple sources, and robust, ethical research skills

 - use diverse knowledges obtained and expressed in different ways